noiseprotocol/noise_spec/noise.md

  * **`Split()`**:  Creates two new child kernels by calling `GetKey()` to get the first child's `k`, then calling `GetKey()` to get the second child's `k`.
- The children have `n` set to zero and `h` set to the parent's value.
+ The children have `n` set to zero and `h` set to empty (i.e. zero-length).
 The two children are returned.

  * **`Encrypt(plaintext)`**:  Calls `ENCRYPT(k, n, h, plaintext)` to get a ciphertext, then increments `n` and returns the ciphertext.